***FREE*** subscription to

 These are the top 10 qualities I feel a good ESL teacher or ESL tutor must possess.

-You'll notice that I didn't include anything specifically about education in this description of an ESL teacher.
+You'll notice that I did not include anything specific about education in my description here.
 While education and teacher certification in ESL are essential for some specific jobs, they are not essential to teach English to speakers of other languages (ESOL).
-For example, if you really want to become an ESL teacher and you don't have any training, you can volunteer at local organizations that provide tutors to people in the community who want/need to practice their English language skills.
+For example, if you really want to teach ESL and you do not have any training, you can start by volunteering at local organizations that provide tutors to people in the community who want/need to practice their English language skills.

 Of course, ESL teacher training will help you to become a better teacher (and to get a paying position), but it isn't always necessary in order to teach English to speakers of other languages.